40 Important Basic Linux Commands For Beginners With Examples

 So if you have just logged in and have not done anything it means you are in your home folder so a simple type of ls command will display the contents of your home folder.

 If you have been used Windows Based Systems either Desktop or Laptop or Even Servers any version starting from DOS to Latest Windows Versions there is always one feature in windows called hidden files.
-Similar concepts are also available in Linux System as well.
+Similar concepts are also available in linux systems as well.

 There are some sensitive files that need prevention normally kept under this category so by default they are kept as hidden files.
 You need to enable view hidden files.